ryyt-cg/golang-study/config-ws/viper/README.md

 ```

 ## Demo
 This module demonstrates the Viper reading yaml configuration files and unmarshalling yaml into Go structs.
+Print out the output to the console.

 ![yaml-to-struct.png](image/yaml-to-struct.png)